Take a moment to explore the benefits of doctor direct’s practice. You can decide if this is the right choice for you & your family.

 Medicare and medicare supplemental insurance will still cover medical costs that you incur outside of doctor direct.

-For example, prescriptions that you fill at an outside pharmacy, or labs run at an outside lab, or hospital charges, physical therapy, x-rays and scans are can still be covered by your Medicare.
+For example, prescriptions that you fill at an outside pharmacy, or labs done at an outside lab, or hospital charges, physical therapy, x-rays and scans can still be covered by your Medicare.
 You do not lose your Medicare coverage for other medical needs just because you are a patient of doctor direct.

 Absolutely not.
 Our doctors’ motivation is simply to improve patients’ health care.

 There is actually a provision in the ACA that allows for this type of practice.

 Dr. Walsh, Dr. Kwark & Dr. Coffey believe that this approach provides the best care at the best price for almost every patient.

 This is a question that has a tough and confusing answer.

 HSAs & FSAs are a smart way to pay for your health care needs with pre-tax dollars.
 IRS regulations make it pretty clear that all DPC services are covered medical expenses reimbursable through HSAs and FSAs, but at the same time, the IRS claims that DPC memberships are health plans, and therefore fees are not reimbursable when employees combine DPC with any other “health plan” (like the catastrophic or high deductible insurance most DPC patients need).

 It gets even more complicated as the Affordable Care Act and many state laws have clearly stated that DPC plans are not insurance.